Taf-s/Module_3_TAFSIT578_FTO2403_B1_Tafara-Sithole_JSL03/README.md

 ## Description

-The purpose of the project was to decide which code snippet was Declarative and which was Imperative.
-Provide justification on why we chose a certain approach for the examples given.
+The purpose of the project was to decide which code snippet was Declarative and which was Imperative and to provide justification on why we chose a certain approach for the examples given.

 ## Technologies Used

 \*Loom

 ## Loom Video Link

 # Presentation Talking Points